autonity/autonity/autonity/solidity/docs/index.md

 Creates a new schedule.

 _The schedule has unsubscribedAmount = amount initially.
 As new contracts are subscribed to the schedule, its unsubscribedAmount decreases.
-At any point, subscribedAmount of schedule is amount - unsubscribedAmount._
+At any point, `subscribedAmount of schedule = amount - unsubscribedAmount`._

 #### Parameters